 The Nursing Licensure Compact (NLC) allows nurses to practice in any participating state.
 However, this multi-state agreement is different from reciprocity agreements.
 The NLC provides guidelines developed by all participating states, meaning that CNAs don’t have to verify their credentials in participating compact states.

 |State||Reciprocity Agreement||NLC Member|

 If you wish to transfer your CNA license from one state to another, you must complete an application for reciprocity.
 There may be some fees associated with reciprocity which range from state to state.
 After filling out the reciprocity application, you must submit it to the Nurse Aide Registry of your new state along with the following:

-You will have to wait for 4-6 weeks for a response from the nurse aide registry of that state after submission of the application.
-You must ask the status of your license if you do not receive it on time.
-You can start practicing as a CNA in the new state only after you get the CNA license.
+After submission, you will have to wait for four to six weeks for a response from the nurse aide registry of that state.
+Be sure to ask for the status of your license if you do not receive it on time.
+In some states, you can start practicing immediately during this waiting period; in others, you will have to wait for your license.

 Nurses who declare a compact state as their primary state are allowed to apply for multi-state licenses.
 If you did not receive your license in a compact state, you will have to apply for licensure by reciprocity.
 However, if a CNA is moving from a non-compact state to a compact state and changes their primary residence, they can apply for a multi-state license.

 Multi-state licenses are easy to apply for if the CNA meets the requirements above.
 After they have passed their exam, they can opt for a multi-state license through the nursing state board.